Thomas Bangalter: Personal life

 Bangalter is married to French actress Élodie Bouchez, with whom he has two sons named Tara-Jay (born 2002) and Roxan (born 2008).
 In 2004, they took up residence in Beverly Hills, California, a decision attributable to Bouchez's Hollywood career and Bangalter's own interests in filmmaking.
-As of 2013, they live in Paris, while Daft Punk's creative offices remained in Los Angeles.
+As of 2013, they live in Paris, while Daft Punk's creative offices remain in Los Angeles.

+Regarding his previous anonymity in public, he has stated, "At some point, it seemed pretentious to continue staying anonymous.
+I found myself in situations where people apologised for not having photos to ensure I wouldn’t be disturbed.
+I wasn’t seeking attention, but the anonymity started to attract more attention than it removed."

 It was reported that Bangalter had quit DJing in clubs due to developing tinnitus in 2002, saying, "I've given up because I want to protect my ears."
 Orde Meikle of Slam later stated that Bangalter had sufficiently recovered from the condition, stating that "he had a bit of a scare and thought he'd damaged his ear and had to take obviously reasonably drastic steps to see how bad the damage was".